The Privacy, Data Protection and Cybersecurity Law Review: Belgium

-A surveillance camera falls within the scope of this Act if it involves a fixed (temporarily or permanent) or mobile observation system, with as purpose to survey and guard certain areas which processes images for this purpose.
+A surveillance camera falls within the scope of this Act if it involves a fixed (temporarily or permanent) or mobile observation system with a purpose to survey and guard certain areas and that processes images for this purpose.

 To install camera surveillance, it is required that the police, rather than the DPA, be informed.
 This takes place via an online application.

-The data controller must keep a separate record concerning the processing of these data.
+The data controller must keep a separate record concerning the processing of this data.
 Further details on this record will be determined by Royal Decree.

 Employee monitoring is strictly regulated under Belgian law.
 Apart from the rules embedded in the Camera Surveillance Act of 16 April 2018, which will apply if the surveillance of employees would fall within its scope as discussed above, the monitoring of employees by means of surveillance cameras in particular is subject to the provisions of Collective Bargaining Agreement No. 68 of 16 June 1998.
 Pursuant to this Agreement, surveillance cameras are only allowed in the workplace for specific purposes: